 1 tsp. fresh thyme leaves, plus more for garnish

-2. In a large skillet, melt 3 tablespoons of the butter over medium.
-Add the onions and a pinch of salt and cook, stirring occasionally, until they are golden, about 30 minutes.
+1. In a large skillet, melt 3 Tbsps.
+(42gr) of the butter and cook the onions with a pinch of salt, stirring occasionally, until they are golden, about 30 minutes.
+Set aside.

-3. Cook pasta in a large pot of boiling salted water, following package directions until al dente.
+3. Cook pasta in a large pot of boiling salted water until just al dente.
 Drain pasta.

-5. Divide mixture among ramekins and top each ramekin with the remaining gruyère.
-Bake until sauce is bubbly around the edges, about 20 minutes.
+9. Put in a gratin dish or in individual ramekins and bake until sauce is bubbly around the edges, about 20 minutes.

-6. Switch oven to broil and broil until cheese is golden, about 2 minutes.
+10. Switch the oven to broil and broil until cheese is golden, about 2 minutes.
 Garnish with more thyme before serving.

 No comments: